Pabears/AetherScript/README.md

     ```bash
     # Make sure you are in the demo/ directory
+    # This will use the default 'codellama' model
     bunx aesc gen -vf

+    # You can specify a different model using the -m or --model flag
+    # bunx aesc gen -vf -m qwen2.5-coder:32b
     ```

-    This command will read `src/user.ts`, find the `@AutoGen` decorators, and generate the necessary implementation files inside `src/generated`.
+    This command will scan your project for `@AutoGen` decorators and generate the necessary implementation files inside `src/generated`.

 5.  **Run the Demo Application**